FITS (Flexible Image Transport System) is a standardized data format

 interchange format for digital images, FITS files are now often used as

 a working data format, and can be used to store ASCII or binary tabular

 in addition to images and spectra.
 Detailed information on the FITS

 format can be obtained from the

 FITS Support Office at Goddard Space Flight Center.
 For

-information on processing FITS files with FORTRAN or C, rather than
+information on processing FITS files with C, rather than

 Briefly, a FITS file consists of a sequence of one or